Oneo64/Starlattice/Technology/Weapons.md

 A KAG MN-12, shortened to MN-12, is a plasmatic pistol manufactured in the Kagalarian Empire.
 It uses a mrokek core.

-Its containment field generator holds the plasma bolts using 8 joules of energy.
+Its containment field generator holds the plasma bolts using 0.8 kilojoules of energy.

 #### KAG YP-P4 (KAG Yivniy Panovka Prototype 4)
  - **Type:** Plasmatic handweapon